 - a.
 Questionnaires, surveys, or other tools related to the current proposal should be uploaded. - b.
-Applicants may upload up to three (3) manuscripts (submitted, accepted for publication, or published) that are relevant to the proposal.
-Manuscripts should be compressed to ensure easy upload. - c.
-Applicants may upload up to three (3) products (presentations, testimonials, or summaries) that demonstrate evidence sharing and uptake from previous work.
+Applicants may upload up to three (3) manuscripts (submitted, accepted for publication, or published) and/or products (e.g., presentations, summaries) that they have developed and demonstrate their abilities and interests related to the application.
+Manuscripts should be compressed to ensure easy upload.